 Jesse was awarded 'Best Dog Photographer in the San Francisco Bay Area' and 'Best Dog Photographer in Los Angeles' for fine art pet portraiture in 2010, 2011, 2012, 2013, 2014 and 2015.
-He is also the creator of three viral dog photography series: The Doggie Gaga Project (2010), When Dogs Heal (2015) and Finding Shelter (published by Lyons Press 2017).
+He is also the creator of three viral dog photography series: The Doggie Gaga Project (2010), When Dogs Heal (published by Skyhorse Press in 2018) and Finding Shelter (published by Lyons Press 2017).
 His work has been featured in Vogue, Cosmopolitan, The Huffington Post, Yahoo!, MTV, Live! with Regis and Kelly, Inside Edition, The Bark Magazine, Dogster, Garden and Gun Magazine, The New York Post, Four and Sons Magazine and many more.

 As Seen In:

 Selected Solo Exhibits:

 2017: Finding Shelter- exhibit + book signing, multiple cities

 2015: When Dogs Heal, Center on Halsted Gallery, Chicago IL

 2015: When Dogs Heal, FLATS Studio Uptown Gallery, Chicago IL

 2015: When Dogs Heal, New York LGBT Center, New York NY

 2013: Contemporary American Sportsmanship, National Sporting Library + Museum, Middleburg VA

 2012: An Extended Collection, Jewish Community Center, San Francisco CA